Qnixx/src/share/docs/codebase.rst

 Usage of the ``static`` keyword.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Reduce linker namespace pollution
+- Reduce linker namespace pollution.

-- Hint to the optimizer (which may decide to inline a large function if it is static and called just once)
+- Hint to the optimizer (which may decide to inline a large function if it is static and called just once).

-- Can be detected as dead code when it is no longer used
+- Can be detected as dead code when it is no longer used.

 - Intention of locality is documented.